buzdugan/weekend_box_office/README.md

 Then go to the Airflow UI page and keep refreshing until the dag appears in the list.
 This can take anywhere between 30 seconds to 2 minutes.

 `data_ingestion_last_sunday` is automatically triggered on load, but otherwise it is scheduled to run every Thursday	at 10 am to allow for the report with the data for the previous weekend to be uploaded to the website.
-If run from Thursday to Saturday, it should upload in the `data/` folder the data from the previous weekend as excel and csv files, then append the data to the BigQuery table `weekend-box-office.uk_movies.weekend_top_15_movies`.
+If run from Thursday to Saturday, it should upload in the `data/` folder the data from the previous weekend as excel and csv files, append the csv file to the BigQuery table `weekend-box-office.uk_movies.weekend_top_15_movies` and delete the two files downloaded.
 If the dag is run on any other day, it should not upload the data and should log that the report is not yet available.